Eliphaz21/simple-ecommerce-website/README.md

 A full-stack e-commerce web application that provides users with a modern online shopping experience.
 This project includes a **frontend** (built with HTML, CSS, JavaScript — possibly a JS framework) and a **backend** (Node.js and/or Python).

-> 💡 Note: This README was generated automatically based on the uploaded project structure.
-> Please replace all `TODO` items with your real project details and add screenshots where marked.

 ---

 ## 📁 Project Structure